 But actually, experts agree that exercise is the key to relieving stress.
-Those who work out regularly reduce their stress, improve their mood, and enhance their mental health.
+Those who work out regularly reduce their stress levels, improve their mood, and enhance their mental health.

 Where does stress come from?

 Strain at work, in the family, or in your free time – there are plenty of reasons why the body and mind react to stress.
-Since every person is different, stressors (things that cause strain or tension) are perceived differently.
+Since every person is different, how stressors (things that cause strain or tension) are perceived varies.
 That’s why some situations might be a threat for some people, while others consider them eustress (positive stress) that pushes them to a higher performance level.
 Take a look at what happens in the brain.

 In the prefrontal cortex…

 …information that we take in is sorted, evaluated, and processed.
 When the brain is confronted with too much information, it is unable to process it.
-This leads to a sense of being overwhelmed and stress symptoms, which has a negative effect on our health.
-(1)
+This leads to a sense of being overwhelmed and stress symptoms, which has, in the long run, a negative effect on our health.

-When stress occurs frequently or constantly but the body is unable to manage it, it is felt as something negative; stress hormones are released (adrenaline, noradrenaline, and cortisol), which make the body more efficient for a short time.
+When stress occurs frequently or constantly, but the body is unable to manage it, it is felt as something negative.
+Stress hormones such as adrenaline, noradrenaline, and cortisol are released, which make the body more efficient for a short time.
 It is preparing for fight or flight (just like our predecessors had to flee from wild animals).
 We want to survive, and this means running away in dangerous situations.

 Physical exertion and sports…

-Exercise is a great way to reduce stress, because when you move, your body produces endorphins, which elevate your mood.
+Exercising is a great way to reduce stress because when you move, your body produces endorphins, which elevate your mood.

-to avoid pushing yourself too hard or trying to reach a new level of performance when you’re stressed out.
-This can be harmful to your health and even increase your stress.
+…to avoid pushing yourself too hard or trying to reach a new level of performance when you’re stressed out.
+This can be harmful to your health and even increase your cortisol level and therefore, stress.

 Keep your workouts shorter and stick with recovery runs or swimming.
 Low-intensity exercise is effectively lowering cortisol levels.(3) Look for a sport that’s fun for you and makes you feel good.
-Remember: make sure to take it down a notch on days where your schedule is packed.
+Remember: make sure to take it down a notch on the days when your schedule is packed.

-- Team sports: If you spend a lot of time alone, either at work or in your free time, team sports like soccer are a great way to relieve stress.
+If you spend a lot of time alone, either at work or in your free time, team sports like soccer are a great way to relieve stress.
 Don’t underestimate the support a social network can provide.
-In a team you work together, which builds self confidence and can reduce stress.
+In a team, you work together, which builds self-confidence and can reduce stress.

-- Self defense: This gives you a heightened awareness of your body, which helps your balance, and improves coordination.
-You’ll also be more self confident—low self esteem can contribute to your stress level.
+Self-defense gives you a heightened awareness of your body, which helps your balance, and improves coordination.
+You’ll also be more self-confident—low self-esteem can contribute to your stress level.

-- Climbing: Sports you do outside in the fresh air give you a greater sense of freedom.
+Sports you do outside in the fresh air like climbing give you a greater sense of freedom.
 You learn to focus on the essentials and not get distracted.

-If you want to reduce stress through sports, it’s important that you have a positive association with the sport you choose.
+If you want to reduce stress through sports, it’s important that you have a positive association with the activity you choose.
 In other words, you should enjoy the sport and not overdo it.
 A short workout that’s not too exhausting helps you feel good and regain a sense of control.

-There are no advantages to choosing a sport or training plan that just creates more stress, because you are too competitive or push yourself too hard.
+There are no advantages to choosing a sport or training plan that just creates more stress because you are overly-competitive or push yourself too hard.
 The key is to find out how much exercise you need to relax.
-Your friend might run 10 km to relax – but that doesn’t mean this is what your body needs.
+Your friend might run 10 km to relieve stress, but that doesn’t mean this is what your body needs.

 Is the stress getting to you?
 Sports can help!
-Join a challenge now and make your workouts more fun.
+Try the adidas Running and Training apps, and make your workouts more fun.